lautarodragan/challenges.kraken-crypto-payments/README.md

 Filtering by `.confirmations >= 6` should be enough, assuming my node knows the chain tip at all times with insignificant lag and no reorgs larger than 6 blocks occur.

 But what to infer from two different sets?
+Should I just merge them?
+Why are there 12 transactions present in both?

 # Random Data